Skip to main content

 Once you've landed in the new environment, your ongoing success is ultimately determined by the degree to which you implement proper maintenance and monitoring strategies to resolve any unanticipated challenges.

-Irrespective of how smooth the migration was, testing is necessary on multiple dimensions.
-As an organisation, you’ll need to review updates and security patches on a frequent basis and provide application and software updates to incorporate the changes.
+Regardless of how smooth the migration was, testing is necessary on multiple dimensions.
+As an organisation, you’ll need to review updates and security patches frequently and provide application and software updates to incorporate the changes.
 Plus, rigorous performance monitoring, load testing, and application-level testing are crucial to ensure that everything is running smoothly.

-Planning, implementing, and accomplishing a successful cloud migration is a time-consuming process.
-There are multiple moving parts and decision points that can derail your in-house IT talent from their day-to-day tasks.
-That’s why, in most cases, organisations seek an experienced third-party vendor to navigate migration and ensure continuous maintenance and monitoring.
+Planning, implementing, and accomplishing a successful cloud migration is time-consuming.
+Multiple moving parts and decision points can derail your in-house IT talent from their day-to-day tasks.
+That's why, in most cases, organisations seek an experienced third-party vendor to navigate migration and ensure continuous maintenance and monitoring.